 Wyoming enacted legislation in 2018 (HB 86) that allows the state to seek to recover a portion of the cost of Medicaid-funded births in certain situations.
 As of July 2018, when a baby is born to a mother who is on Medicaid and not married to the baby’s father, the state can work to determine paternity and then bill the father for a portion of the cost of the birth.

 The amount billed depends on the father’s income.
-Fathers with income below 200 percent of the poverty level do not have to pay the state for the cost of their baby’s birth.
-But fathers with income above that level have to pay a percentage of the cost, ranging from 10 percent to 50 percent, depending on how high the father’s income is.
+Fathers with income below 200% of the poverty level do not have to pay the state for the cost of their baby’s birth.
+But fathers with income above that level have to pay a percentage of the cost, ranging from 10% to 50%, depending on how high the father’s income is.

 The legislation doesn’t apply to fathers who are married to the mother of the child, since Medicaid eligibility is based on household income.
 In other words, those fathers’ incomes are already taken into consideration when determining whether the mother is eligible for Medicaid to cover her pregnancy costs.
 But when the mother and father have separate tax households, the mother can qualify for Medicaid without the father’s income being taken into consideration.
 So the intent of the legislation is to ensure that fathers with financial means are accountable, at least to some extent, for the cost of their baby’s birth.